samizdatco/ms2-2019/students/suzanna/references.md

 ### Questions
 1. What do databreaches indicate about society and governance?
 2. What are the stories behind the breaches?
+3. What are the key takeaways from the loss of data versus what might already be given away on other locations?

 ----